brendan-myers/eks-workshop/content/beginner/060_helm/helm_micro/service.md

 kubectl get svc ecsdemo-frontend -o jsonpath="{.status.loadBalancer.ingress[*].hostname}"; echo
 ```

 Copy that address, and paste it into a new tab in your browser.
-You should see something similar to:
+It will take a few minutes to come up, but you should see something similar to:

 ![Example Service](/images/helm_micro/micro_example.png)